Mind Lab Pro Review [2024]

 Effectiveness

 Mind Lab Pro contains 11 nootropic ingredients, including three B vitamins, herbs, and precursors to amino acids and neurotransmitters important for learning, memory, and attention.
 Most of these ingredients have decent research backing up their effectiveness as nootropic supplements.
 However, eight of them are underdosed in Mind Lab Pro compared to what researchers use in clinical studies.
 (Vitamin B6, vitamin B12, and lion’s mane mushroom are properly dosed, but if you aren’t deficient in vitamin B, you might not experience benefits from the high levels of B6 and B12.)
-Every nootropic on the market underdoses at least one ingredient, so you won’t be able to find a nootropic with a perfectly balanced formula.

 When it comes to the lower-dose ingredients, Mind Lab Pro gives you about half of what researchers found effective per serving.
-This is good from a safety standpoint, preventing you from accidentally overloading or inducing unpleasant side effects, but it makes the efficacy of Mind Lab Pro difficult to predict, which means it’s hard to recommend Mind Lab Pro for efficacy alone.
-You can always double up on serving size, but that depletes your supply faster (causing you to pay more over time), and a good nootropic should give you an effective dose from the get-go.
+This is good from a safety standpoint, preventing you from accidentally taking too much, but it also makes it hard to recommend Mind Lab Pro for effectiveness alone.
+Some might be tempted to double up on serving size for that reason, but we do not recommend taking this or any supplement in amounts beyond what is considered a proper serving unless you are instructed to do so by your doctor.
 If you’re new to nootropics, the recommended dose may still be enough to feel Mind Lab Pro’s effects.
-However, the company ran a clinical study that suggests this nootropic works well, if not better than Onnit’s Alpha BRAIN, Focus Factor Original, and Qualia Mind (the three other nootropics that have undergone similar testing).

 Cost